coda/packs-sdk/docs/reference/sdk/types/ObjectSchemaProperties.md

 Ƭ **ObjectSchemaProperties**<`K`\>: { [K2 in K \| string]: Schema & ObjectSchemaProperty }

+The type of the [properties](../interfaces/ObjectSchemaDefinition.md#properties) in the definition of an object schema.
+This is essentially a dictionary mapping the name of a property to a schema definition for that property.

 #### Type parameters

 | Name | Type |